 Bike Laredo, within less than a year since its inception, has been able to coalesce the voices of the Texas Department of Transportation, City of Laredo officials and staff, local school districts, and mobility advocates with a resolve to work towards the implementation of an active transportation and trails system that is equitable, accessible and safe for all types of commuters through community outreach and advocacy.

-Laredo, a city on the U.S.-Mexico border.
-It has a ubiquitous car culture that has hindered the health, walkability, and quality of life of its citizens.
-A lack of mobility options in Laredo has a direct economic and social impact on residents.
+Laredo, a city on the U.S.-Mexico border, has a ubiquitous car culture that has hindered the health, walkability, and quality of life of its citizens.
+A lack of mobility options in Laredo has had a direct economic and social impact on its residents.
 On average Laredoans spend 1/3 of household income on transportation costs.
 The county’s obesity rate is at 35.7%, about 6% higher than the state average.
-In addition, sitting on the border, Laredo has a transnational culture and commuting from country to country for work opportunities is not uncommon.
+In addition, sitting on the border, Laredo has a transnational culture which makes commuting from country to country for work opportunities a common reality for its inhabitants.
 Many bike commuters are users whose bikes are the only means of transportation they have.